Book Review: Weyward by Emilia Hart

 Rating: 5-stars

 Weyward was a five-star prediction when I selected it as my Book of the Month pick back in April.
-It has everything I gravitate toward in historical fiction: feminism, a character-driven plot and magical realism.
-The novel follows three women from the same family in three different timelines spanning 2019, 1619 and 1942.
-Connecting the women are their struggles with male violence, sexism and the power that ties them together: their magical relationship with nature.
+It has everything I gravitate toward in historical fiction: feminism, a character-driven plot, and magical realism.
+The novel follows three women from the same family in three different timelines spanning 2019, 1619, and 1942.
+Connecting the women are their struggles with male violence and sexism and the power that ties them together: their magical relationship with nature.

 Feminism